 BREAKING THE TENANCY EARLY

-If an unforseen circumstance arises and you are to break your lease by vacating before the tenancy Agreement expires you are to notify your property manager in writing immediately to provide as much notice as possible.
+If an unforeseen circumstance arises and you are to break your lease by vacating before the fixed term of your Tenancy Agreement expires you are to notify your property manager in writing immediately to provide as much notice as possible.

 VACATING AND THE FINAL INSPECTION